BareTuna/breeze-cursors-for-inkscape/README.md

 Fork the repo on github, edit the files locally, and pull request back here :sparkles:

-You can also [grab a copy](https://downgit.github.io/#/home?url=https://github.com/BareTuna/breeze-cursors-for-inkscape/tree/main/cursors) of the cursors, and begin editing them.
+You can also <a href="https://downgit.github.io/#/home?url=https://github.com/BareTuna/breeze-cursors-for-inkscape/tree/main/cursors" target="_blank">grab a copy</a> of the cursors, and begin editing them.

 There is a drop-shadow effect I've made that you can use to get a consistent drop-shadow effect for the cursors.
 Breeze cursors use it, and I've matched the drop-shadow effect as near as I can tell.
 To use the effect or remove it, you'll need to open up the XML editor, and add `;filter:url(./-common.svg#def-drop-shadow);` at the very end of the `style` attribute.
 Drop shadows should only be applied on the outlines of the cursors.